 It is important for accountants to be able to interpret the numbers that they calculate, and to ask what they mean in the context of performance.
 It will often be the case here that the requirement asks for some kind of interpretation on the numbers that have been calculated in an earlier part of the question.
 Candidates should rest assured that full follow-on marks are given for discussion that follows a candidate’s own numbers.
 If a candidate has been unable to do the calculations, they will still usually find that they can make some valid observations simply from the data given in the question anyway.

 The proportion of numbers to words will vary slightly from exam to exam.
 It is not possible to make it exactly 50:50 in every exam, nor is it deemed necessary to do this.
 The mix will change slightly depending on the topics being examined, among other things.

 A formula sheet is provided with every Performance Management exam.
 However, the extent to which you may need to use this will vary from exam to exam depending on what is being examined.

 Although the format of the exam is different in September 2016 compared to previous exam sittings, the Syllabus and Study Guide remains largely the same with some minor changes and reorganisation.

 Syllabus area A

 The syllabus begins by introducing more specialised management accounting topics.
-There is some knowledge assumed from F2, primarily overhead treatments using absorption and marginal costing.
+There is some knowledge assumed from MA, primarily overhead treatments using absorption and marginal costing.
 The objective here is to ensure students have a broader background in management accounting techniques.
 Again, the emphasis is on the implications of the calculations, not just the calculations themselves.

 Syllabus area B